 The Company is operated and managed geographically and has production facilities in the United States, Mexico and China.
-The Company utilizes reportable segment's site contribution (site revenues minus operating expenses, excluding unrealized foreign exchange, corporate allocations and restructuring expenses) to monitor reportable segment performance.
+The Company utilizes reportable segment's site contribution (site revenues minus operating expenses, excluding unrealized foreign exchange gain (loss) on unsettled forward exchange contracts, corporate allocations and restructuring expenses) to monitor reportable segment performance.
 Site contribution is utilized by the chief operating decision-maker as the indicator of reportable segment performance, as it reflects costs which our operating site management is directly responsible for.
 Intersegment adjustments reflect intersegment sales that are generally recorded at prices that approximate arm's-length transactions.
-In assessing the performance of the reportable segments, management attributes site revenue to the reportable segment that ships the product to the customer, irrespective of the product's destination.
+In assessing the performance of the reportable segment, management attributes site revenue to the reportable segment that ships the product to the customer, irrespective of the product's destination.
 Information about the reportable segments is as follows: